klashxx/klashxx.github.io/_posts/2017-03-06-the-killing-machine.md

 [`pkill` ](http://man7.org/linux/man-pages/man1/pkill.1.html)

-It solves the problem of  hiding parameters:
+It solves the problem of the *hiding parameters*:

 > `-f`  Match the pattern anywhere in the full argument string of the process instead of just the executable name.

-But **does not provide** a way to sort processes by elapsed time.
+But **it does not provide** a way to sort processes by elapsed time.

 ### So ...
 Let’s build our custom solution.